leomeinel/arch-install/README.md

 :information_source: | I recommend disks with at least 512GiB (change `DISK_ALLOCATION` in `install.conf` otherwise).

 :information_source: | I recommend at least 16GiB of RAM.
 By specifying `TMPDIR` manually before running `post.sh` to force nix to not use the tmpfs, you might be able to circumvent this.
-Also see [this](https://github.com/NixOS/nixpkgs/issues/54707) and [this](https://github.com/NixOS/nix/issues/2098).
-I haven't tried this myself.
+Also see these issues: [(1)](https://github.com/NixOS/nixpkgs/issues/54707) and [(2)](https://github.com/NixOS/nix/issues/2098).

 :exclamation: | Follow [these instructions](https://github.com/leomeinel/arch-install/blob/main/virt-manager-install.md) for installing to virt-manager.